VaudoiseAssurances/API-Guidelines/en/message.md

 # Message

-This section covers governance about messages format.
+This section covers governance about the structure of messages.

 ## Data and description